-A monthly school newsletter (Iggie Update) and any necessary memos or information on community activities such as scouts, sports, clubs, etc. are sent home with the youngest child.
+A monthly school newsletter (Iggie Update) and any necessary memos or information on community activities such as scouts, sports, clubs, etc. are sent home with the youngest child or emailed to parents.
 Classroom letters and Friday folders also serve as a vital link between home and school.
-In grades one - eight, each student is given a personal planner in order to keep track of daily assignments and projects.
-The planner can be used as well by parent and teacher, to monitor student effort and communicate daily/weekly progress and expectations.
+In grades, one - eight, each student is given a personal planner in order to keep track of daily assignments and projects.
+The planner can be used as well by parents and teachers, to monitor student effort and communicate daily/weekly progress and expectations.
 All families are encouraged to become actively involved in the school.
 Suggestions for improvement, constructive criticism, and positive comments are always welcome.
-Concerns regarding policy or the general operation of the school should be addressed to the principal.
+Concerns regarding a policy or the general operation of the school should be addressed to the principal.
 The protocol for resolving grievances regarding classroom issues is to be handled as follows: